 Bullfighting

 The bullfight is a classic image of Spain, and an integral part of many fiestas.
 In the south, especially, any village that can afford it will put on a corrida for an afternoon, while in big cities such as Madrid or Seville, the main festival times are accompanied by a season of prestige fights.
 However, with the exception of Pamplona, bullfighting is far more popular in Madrid and all points south than it is in the north or on the islands.
-Indeed, many northern cities don’t have bullrings, while the regional governments of both Catalunya and the Canary Islands have gone so far as to ban bullfighting.
-Spain’s main opposition to bullfighting is organized by ADDA (Asociación Defensa Derechos Animal; addaong.org), whose website has information (in English) about international campaigns and current actions.
+Indeed, many northern cities don’t have bullrings, while the regional governments of both Catalunya and the Balearics have gone so far as to ban bullfighting (although Catalunya’s ban was overturned by the Constitutional Court in 2016).
+Spain’s main opposition to bullfighting is organized by ADDA (Asociación Defensa Derechos Animal; http://addaong.org), whose website has information (in English) about international campaigns and current actions.

 Los Toros, as Spaniards refer to bullfighting, is certainly big business, with the top performers, the matadors, on a par with the country’s biggest pop and sports stars.
-To aficionados (a word that implies more knowledge and appreciation than mere “fan”), the bulls are a culture and a ritual – with the emphasis on the way man and bull “perform” together – in which the arte is at issue rather than the cruelty.
-If pressed on the issue of the slaughter of an animal, they generally fail to understand.
+To aficionados (a word that implies more knowledge and appreciation than mere “fan”), the bulls are a ritual part of Spanish culture – with the emphasis on the way man and bull “perform” together – in which the arte is at issue rather than the cruelty.
+If pressed on the issue of the slaughter of an animal, supporters generally fail to understand.
 Fighting bulls are, they will tell you, bred for the industry; they live a reasonable life before they are killed, and, if the bullfight went, so, too, would the bulls.

 If you decide to attend a corrida, try to see a big, prestigious event, where star performers are likely to despatch the bulls with “art” and a successful, “clean” kill.
 There are few sights worse than a matador making a prolonged and messy kill, while the audience whistles and chucks cushions.
 The most skilful events are those featuring mounted matadors, or rejoneadores; this is the oldest form of corrida, developed in Andalucía in the seventeenth century.